ant-design/ant-design/components/notification/index.en-US.md

 return (
   <Context1.Provider value="Ant">
+    {/* contextHolder is in Context1 which mean api will not get context of Context1 */}
     {contextHolder}
     <Context2.Provider value="Design">
       {/* contextHolder is out of Context2 which mean api will not get context of Context2 */}